tamkadin/BioRank/README.md

 The original source code is available at:
 🔗 [https://github.com/LeoM93/BiologicalRandomWalks](https://github.com/LeoM93/BiologicalRandomWalks)

 **BioRank** enhances and expands their framework by providing:

-- A graphical user interface (GUI) for easier use by biomedical researchers
+- An intuitive graphical user interface (GUI) that enables biomedical researchers to run analyses without coding
+- Integration of both the original and enhanced **PageRank algorithms** for gene prioritization
+- Evaluation and validation of prioritized genes against curated cancer knowledgebases such as **OncoKB**
-- Full support for preprocessing steps such as ontology enrichment and co-expression analysis
+- Exportable outputs and automated workflows for reproducibility and downstream analysis
-- Additional visualization, automation, and output export functions

 If you use **BioRank** or its underlying methods in your work, please cite both the original publication and this project.